nuxt/vue-meta/README.md

 # Disclaimer

 **Please note** that this project is still in very early alpha development and is *not* considered to be production ready.
-**You have been warned.** There is no sanitization yet, no tests, and you might even find some features are still missing.
+**You have been warned.** There is no sanitization yet, hardly any tests, and you might find some bugs.

 # Installation